 For program managers to be successful, they need a host of skills they can tap into.
-This first and foremost includes effective communication skills due to their broad responsibilities and high-level visibility given the important nature of the programs they oversee.
+This first and foremost include practical communication skills due to their broad responsibilities and high-level visibility given the vital nature of the programs they oversee.

 - Status reporting requires considerable written, verbal, and organizational communication capabilities.
-They must be able to deliver comprehensive yet efficient status updates to a broad audience in multiple formats with the appropriate level of detail for each individual.
+They must deliver comprehensive yet efficient status updates to a broad audience in multiple formats with the appropriate level of detail for each individual.

-- Direction setting is required when it comes to informing and shaping the scope and schedule of individual projects (and project managers) that roll up under their programs.
-Objectives and deadlines must be clear and program managers must be willing to ask hard, probing questions to determine how projects are truly progressing.
+- Direction setting is required to inform and shape the scope and schedule of individual projects (and project managers) that roll up under their programs.
+Objectives and deadlines must be clear, and program managers must be willing to ask hard, probing questions to determine how projects are truly progressing.

-- Problem solving comes into play on a continual basis for program managers.
+- Problem-solving comes into play continually for program managers.
 When obstacles, challenges, and resistance arise (which happens quite often over the life of a program), they must be willing to dive into the details and create action plans to ensure the program isn’t put in jeopardy.

-A difficult aspect of the role is program managers must demonstrate their authority regarding projects related to their program with very few people responsible for key deliverables that actually report to them.
+A difficult aspect of the role is that program managers must demonstrate their authority regarding projects related to their program.
+Very few people are responsible for key deliverables that report to them.
 They must establish themselves as both senior leaders and the day-to-day representative for the executive sponsor of the initiative.

 What are Traits of Good Program Management?

-Create alignment across multiple teams or even lines of business to be sure everyone is marching in the same direction and cognizant of their role in the grand scheme of things.
+Create alignment across multiple teams or even lines of business to ensure everyone is marching in the same direction and aware of their role in the grand scheme of things.

-As program managers must be able to spot, track, and triage risks as they arise, escalating when required without continually sounding the alarm and ratcheting up the drama.
+As program managers must spot, track, and triage risks as they arise, escalating when required without continually sounding the alarm and ratcheting up the drama.
 Spotting and getting ahead of issues rather than simply reacting to them after the fact is a key differentiator for great program managers.

 Attention to detail

-Program management is constantly interpreting project progress and tying it back to budgets, deadlines, and strategic objectives.
+Program management constantly interprets project progress and ties it back to budgets, deadlines, and strategic objectives.
 They’re also typically on the hook for ensuring everything is well-documented, whether they do it themselves or delegate it to others.

 Program management prioritizes strategic thinking over purely tactical response, which is not always an easy transition for project managers to make.
 Program managers provide long-term value for the vision and direction of the company; they help others more concerned with short-term plans, sprints, and deadlines while remaining mindful of the direction of the company as a whole.
-Programs serve as the connective glue that enable complex initiatives and transitions to be successful, particularly over long periods of time, and demand competent oversight from its managers.
+Programs serve as the connective glue that enables complex initiatives and transitions to be successful, particularly over long periods, and demand competent oversight from its managers.